Harish-2502/CCC-Team-72/fission/README.md

 k get pods -n kafka --watch
 ```

-Wait for the external IP address to be assigned (wait until teh router is no longer "pending"):
+Wait for the external IP address to be assigned (wait until the router is no longer "pending" -it may take several minutes):
 ```shell
 k get svc -n fission --watch
 ```